-One of the best things about the Elite 1 is that it comes with the features of more advanced ball machines, for a smaller price tag.
+One of the best things about the Lobster Sports Elite One tennis ball machine is that it comes with the features of more advanced ball machines, for a smaller price tag.

 If you want to learn more about the Lobster Elite 1 and its features, keep reading.

-The dimensions of the Lobster Elite 1 are 21x14x20 inches and the machine weighs just 42 pounds, making it easy to transport to and from the court and even in and out of your trunk.
+The dimensions of the Lobster Elite 1 tennis ball machine are 21x14x20 inches and the machine weighs just 42 pounds, making it easy to transport to and from the court and even in and out of your trunk.

 The Elite 1 has a 150-ball hopper and 4-8 hours of battery backup.
 Of course, the backup time depends on how you use the machine; however, it should last for at least 4 hours, even when using the most intense settings.